ruidosujeira/perf-linter/README.md

 ## Stay in the Loop

-💬 Quer novidades? ⭐️ Dê uma estrela e acompanhe o projeto em [ruidosujeira/perf-linter](https://github.com/ruidosujeira/perf-linter) para receber alertas sempre que lançarmos novas heurísticas.
+💬 Want updates? ⭐️ Star and follow [ruidosujeira/perf-linter](https://github.com/ruidosujeira/perf-linter) to get notified when we ship new heuristics.